By: Dr. Guy Stern –

 Further prophecies?
 Perhaps.
 Our nation has weathered crises before.
 With decency towards and care for one another, and with taking necessary precautions, we will overcome this crisis as well.

 DR. GUY STERN is Distinguished Professor Emeritus in the Department of Classical and Modern Languages, Literatures, and Cultures at Wayne State University.
 He is currently director of the Harry and Wanda Zekelman International Institute of the Righteous at the Holocaust Memorial Center Zekelman Family Campus.
-His upcoming memoir Invisible Ink will be available in August 2020.
+His new memoir Invisible Ink became available in August 2020.
 Born in Germany in 1922, Stern escaped to the United States in 1937 and served in the US Army Military Intelligence Service from 1943 to 1945 earning the rank of Master Sergeant.
 He landed in Normandy three days after the D-Day invasion and was active until the Allied victory in Europe.
 He was decorated with the Bronze Star for his work interrogating German prisoners-of-war, and has since been distinguished with the Grand Order of Merit of the Federal Republic of Germany and the National Order of the Legion of Honour; the highest French decoration for military and civil merits.

-Pre-order Dr. Guy Stern’s memoir: Invisible Ink
+Dr. Guy Stern’s memoir: Invisible Ink

 Invisible Ink is the story of Guy Stern’s remarkable life.
 This is not a Holocaust memoir; however, Stern makes it clear that the horrors of the Holocaust and his remarkable escape from Nazi Germany created the central driving force for the rest of his life.
 Stern gives much credit to his father’s profound cautionary words, “You have to be like invisible ink.
 You will leave traces of your existence when, in better times, we can emerge again and show ourselves as the individuals we are.”
 Stern carried these words and their psychological impact for much of his life, shaping himself around them, until his emergence as someone who would be visible to thousands over the years.